blynkkk/docs/mobile-applications/constructor.md

 ## Mobile Dashboard Editor

-If you don't have any Device Templates, you can create a basic template in the app and then fully set it up in Blynk.360 later
+If you don't have any Device Templates, you can create a basic template in the app and then fully set it up in Blynk.Console later

 When there is a Device Template already, you can tap on it and start working with mobile dashboard layout.